 Nominations for the 2020 Medal and Awards

-Nominations are now open - the deadline is Friday 7 February 2020.
+Nominations are now open - the deadline has been extended to Friday 14 February 2020.

 In 2019 two Julia Higgins Medals were awarded to: